magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/work-with-graphql/index.md

 ## Create the queries

-The PWA Studio convention for GraphQL query files is to create them as exported constants in JavaScript files inside component directories.
+The PWA Studio convention for GraphQL query files is to define and export them in JavaScript files inside component directories.

 ### Request data for supported countries